Rabiat Akande

 Photo of Rabiat Akande

-Rabiat Akande joined the University of Maryland Francis King Carey School of Law in 2024.
+Rabiat Akande joined the University of Maryland Francis King Carey School of Law in 2024 and was appointed as the 2025 Wilson H. Elkins Professor by the University System of Maryland.
 She works in the fields of legal history, law and religion, constitutional and comparative constitutional law, Islamic law, international law, and (post)colonial African law and society.

 Professor Akande is the author of Entangled Domains: Empire, Law, and Religion in Northern Nigeria (Cambridge University Press, 2023), a work that has received several honors including Special Mention, the International Society of Public Law (ICON-S) Book Prize; Honorable Mention, the Canadian Law and Society Association Wesley Pue Book Prize; and Finalist, African Studies Association Book Prize.

-Professor Akande chairs the international legal history project at the African Institute of International Law in Arusha with the support of the African Union and the Gerda Henkel Foundation, among other institutions.
-She joined Maryland Carey Law from Osgoode Hall Law School where she was an assistant professor and nominated to a York Research Chair in Law and the Histories of Empire.
+Professor Akande chairs the international legal history project at the African Institute of International Law in Arusha, with support from the African Union, the Gerda Henkel Foundation, and other institutions.
+She joined Maryland Carey Law from Osgoode Hall Law School.
 Before Osgoode, Professor Akande was an Academy Scholar at the Harvard Academy for International and Area Studies from 2019 to 2021.
-She has taught at Harvard Law School as a Clark Byse Fellow, and at Northeastern University School of Law.
+She has taught at Harvard Law School as a Clark Byse Fellow and at Northeastern University School of Law.

 Professor Akande received her Doctor of Juridical Science (SJD) degree from Harvard Law School in 2019 with her dissertation, "Navigating Entanglements: Contestations over Religion-State Relations in British Northern Nigeria, c.
 1890-1978," receiving the Law and Society in the Muslim World Prize.
 She obtained her Bachelor of Laws from the University of Ibadan, graduating with First Class Honors and at the top of her class, and from the Nigerian Law School with First Class Honors.